00001 CKH HOLDINGS Company Profile

 Infrastructure

-The Infrastructure division comprises a 75.67% interest in CK Infrastructure Holdings Limited (“CKI”), a subsidiary listed in Hong Kong as well as interests in six co-owned infrastructure investments with CKI.
+The Infrastructure division comprises a 75.67% interest in CK Infrastructure Holdings Limited (“CKI”), a subsidiary listed in Hong Kong as well as interests in six co-owned infrastructure investments with CKI as of December 2025.
+The divestment of the division’s 70% interest in UK Rails was completed in January 2026, with interests in five co-owned infrastructure investments with CKI remaining in this division thereafter.

 CKI